RaviTambade/SDM/kubernetes.md

 Please have a look at this youtube video.😁
-<a href="https://www.youtube.com/watch?v=PivpCKEiQOQ "> Hiteler uses Docker(Downfall pardoy)</a>
+<a href="https://www.youtube.com/watch?v=PivpCKEiQOQ ">Hiteler uses Docker(Downfall pardoy)</a>

-Hitler has represented boss or a customer’s frustration very well.
+<p>Hitler has represented boss or a customer’s frustration very well.
 New technology promises to solve all problems, but in facts we are using more and more resources.
 Developers are always obsessed with new technology and they believe that they are solving bigger problems.
-But many times we over complicate the system.
+But many times we over complicate the system.</p>